Dingle, Iloilo: Japanese occupation

 In Iloilo, the civil resistance government, with headquarters at Barrio Moroboro, Dingle, was headed by Tomás Confesor as wartime governor of free Panay and Romblon with former Dingle municipal president Luís R. Dayot who, as assistant, helped finance the war effort in Panay.
 Former Dingle mayor Cristino Abelardo Muyco Aportadera was deputy governor.

 In 1942, Julio Dayot Muyco and Numeriano Dayot Dator continued to act respectively as municipal mayor and vice-mayor of the Iloilo civil resistance government at Barrio Moroboro while lawyer José Dacudao was designated by the Japanese as puppet mayor and governed from the poblacion.
 Many Dingleanons were employed by the civil resistance government as clerks and aides, and as provincial guards.
 Dacudao felt the futility of his efforts in complying with unreasonable Japanese demands and in helping the Dingleanons against Japanese cruelties and atrocities that he left the puppet mayorship.
-His wife, Remedios Dacudao, assumed the post from 1943–1945.
+His wife, Remedios Dacudao, assumed the post from 1943 to 1945.
 It was during her tenure as puppet mayor when 14 Dingleanons were executed by the Japanese.
 A passing Japanese patrol rounded up 14 able-bodied Dingleanons suspected of being guerillas and were later beheaded on Dayot Street, behind the town's Catholic church.
 Mayor Remedios Dacudao was, however, able to offer some measure of help by persuading the Japanese to leave without added civilian casualties.